Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Pricing

-Pipeline offers four pricing levels starting with Start at $29 per user monthly, followed by Develop ($39) and Grow ($59), with Enterprise pricing available through direct contact.
+Pipeline offers four pricing levels: the Start plan at $29 per user per month, followed by Develop ($39), Grow ($59), and Enterprise pricing available on request.

 9. Syspro

-Syspro CRM is specifically designed for manufacturing heavy industries that want efficiency, quality and strong supply chain relationships.
-The automotive, industrial machinery and food and beverage industries are among those it caters to, helping them manage complex operational needs using tools.
+Syspro CRM is specifically designed for manufacturing heavy distribution industry businesses that want efficiency, quality, and strong supply chain relationships.
+The automotive, industrial machinery, and food and beverage industries are among those it caters to, helping them manage complex order management operational needs using purpose-built CRM tools.

 Key features

-• Recall management: Manages lotted and serialized product recalls to maintain compliance and traceability.
+• Recall management: Manages lotted and serialized product recalls to maintain compliance and order tracking traceability across the supply chain.

-• Warranty contracts: Creating terms to control different warranties and improving after-sales assistance.
+• Warranty contracts: Creating terms to control different warranties and improving after-sales customer service assistance for distribution companies.

-• Case management: Provides in-house & remote case management tools (repairs & preventative maintenance).
+• Case management: Provides in-house and remote case management tools for repairs and preventative maintenance, supporting customer service teams effectiveness.

-• Customer service automation: Automates service tasks using customizable automation and case management workflows.
+• Customer service automation: Automates customer service tasks using customizable automation features and case management workflow automation.

 • Reliable software with a reputation for stability and minimal downtime.